-If you expect goods to be in transit when the EU-Switzerland trade agreements cease to apply, you can obtain a retrospective certificate of origin.
-This will show that the goods originated in the UK and are eligible for preferential terms if your goods arrive on, or within 12 months after, the UK-Switzerland trade agreements start to apply.
+If your goods were in transit when the EU-Switzerland trade agreements ceased to apply to the UK, you can obtain a retrospective certificate of origin.
+This shows that the goods originated in the UK and are eligible for preferential terms if your goods arrived on, or within 12 months after, the UK-Switzerland trade agreements started to apply.

-You can get retrospective certificates of origin from your usual provider as soon as the agreement takes effect, for example chambers of commerce.
+You can get retrospective certificates of origin from your usual provider.

 Goods originating in Liechtenstein

-Goods originating in Liechtenstein will be considered as originating in Switzerland.
-All the rules of origin relating to Switzerland will also apply to Liechtenstein.
+Goods originating in Liechtenstein are considered as originating in Switzerland.
+All the rules of origin relating to Switzerland also apply to Liechtenstein.
 References to Switzerland can be read as references to Switzerland including Liechtenstein.

 Moving goods through the EU

 The UK has signed a transport agreement with Switzerland.
-The agreement makes sure that UK hauliers can continue to drive in Switzerland using a Community Licence as soon as the agreement takes effect.
+The agreement makes sure that UK hauliers can continue to drive in Switzerland using a Community Licence.

 Trade in services

-The agreement does not cover trade in services.
-This is because there is no current agreement between the EU and Switzerland which is specific to trade in services.
-However, we have taken steps to ensure that services trade can continue between the UK and Switzerland from 1 January 2021.
+The UK-Switzerland agreement does not cover trade in services.
+However, we have taken steps to ensure that services trade can continue between the UK and Switzerland.

 If you’re a UK business providing services in Switzerland, you’ll need to follow Swiss regulations about: